turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-This is pretty dirty, and we will want a better solution eventually, but for
+We will want a better solution eventually, but for
 now this will let us connect the two applications.

 ### Consuming Data from the Primary App